 - a.
-The Annual Meeting of each parish and mission shall be held not later than the last day of February. - b.
 The principal purpose of the Annual Meeting, as defined by the Canons is to elect Vestry/Bishop's Committee members to replace those whose terms are expiring.
-(Diocesan Canon 14.1.) - In parishes/missions the member of the clergy in charge generally appoints the Senior Warden and retiring Vestry/Bishop's committee members to a nominating committee.
+(Diocesan Canon 14.1.) - i) In parishes/missions the member of the clergy in charge generally appoints the Senior Warden and retiring Vestry members to a nominating committee.
 In some places, the Vestry or Bishop's committee sits as a committee of the whole for the purposes of making nominations.
 A variety of arrangements are possible.
 In any case, it is the duty of the nominating committee to present nominees who will bring additional know-how to the Vestry/Bishop's Committee, so that its membership will reflect a broad spectrum of gifts, experience and expertise ranging from the legal and fiscal to such fields as communications, teaching and social work.
 Members of the church and their spouses, who are on the staff of that church are not eligible for election to the Vestry. - ii) Many nominating committees prepare a slate of more names than there are positions to be filled. - iii) A person's commitment to the parish is utmost in determining his/her qualifications.
-In general, nominees should be confirmed communicants in good standing, demonstrate regularity in attendance at the public services of worship, eagerness to grow in understanding the Christian faith, experience in serving the cause of Christ in their communities, and financial commitment to the work of the congregation. - Of course, each nominee should also be sounded out about his/her willingness to serve and have agreed to do so before being presented to the Annual Meeting, - c.
+In general, nominees should be confirmed communicants in good standing, demonstrate regularity in attendance at the public services of worship, eagerness to grow in understanding the Christian faith, experience in serving the cause of Christ in their communities, and financial commitment to the work of the congregation. - Of course, each nominee should also be sounded out about his/her willingness to serve and have agreed to do so before being presented to the Annual Meeting, - b.
 With careful planning, the Annual Meeting can also become a major occasion in the church year for rallying morale, analyzing the progress of the past twelve months, and concentrating on goals for the immediate future.

-2. Of Vestries/Bishop's Committees
+2. Of Vestries

-a.
+- a) The Term "vestry" applies to Parishes and Missions. - b.
 Each year in the congregations of this Diocese, a number of Vestry persons are elected at the Annual Meeting.
 These men and women are chosen by members of the congregation to act as their representatives in the congregation's relations with its clergy and the management of its corporate property.
-The Vestry or Bishop's Committee, is thus, in an important sense, the management team of the parish.
+The Vestry, is thus, in an important sense, the management team of the parish.

-- b.
-The Vestry/Bishop's Committee is accountable to the congregation for the supervision and conduct of the temporal affairs of the congregation.
+- c.
+The Vestry is accountable to the congregation for the supervision and conduct of the temporal affairs of the congregation.
 They also share responsibility with the Rector or Vicar for setting the pace, shape and direction of parish or mission life.
-When the lines of communication between congregation, Vestry/Bishop's Committee, and the member of the clergy in charge promote frank discussion and mutual confidence, the stage is set for action and the Church moves forward as is expected by the demands of the Gospel. - c.
-The Constitution and Canons of the Diocese make clear that it is the duty and responsibility of the Vestry/Bishop's Committee to see that the diocesan assessment is paid promptly to the Diocese.
+When the lines of communication between congregation, Vestry, and the member of the clergy in charge promote frank discussion and mutual confidence, the stage is set for action and the Church moves forward as is expected by the demands of the Gospel. - d.
+The Constitution and Canons of the Diocese make clear that it is the duty and responsibility of the Vestry to see that the diocesan assessment is paid promptly to the Diocese.
 (Article 14; Canon 14, Sec 11)